My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS32.jpg

-The Fuse \ The Rising (2002)
+“The Fuse” \ The Rising (2002)

-In 1999 Springsteen was inducted to the Rock and Roll Hall of Fame by Bono of U2.
+Springsteen was inducted to the Rock and Roll Hall of Fame in 1999 by Bono of U2.
 As the century ended and rock was losing its place as a pre-eminent voice in music, respect and attention for older rockers grew and Springsteen’s reputation started to rise again.
-In the absence of any major American rock acts on the scene, Bruce took advantage of the opportunity (though I doubt he would position it that way) and reunited the E Street Band for a major, worldwide tour.
-While Bruce had toured constantly for all his albums, this would be the first with the full line-up since the Tunnel of Love Express Tour eleven years prior.
-Of note this time around would be the return of Little Steven, giving the band three very talented guitarists up front along with Bruce and Nils.
-The Reunion Tour would last two years and allow the band to explore the back catalogue quite fully, reinvigorating their fan base.
-My friend Gerald invited me to join him at one of the three shows at the Air Canada Centre, but I was broke at the time and hadn’t yet reinvigorated my own relationship with Springsteen.
+In the absence of any major American rock acts on the scene, Bruce took advantage of the opportunity (though I doubt he would have positioned it that way) and took the E Street Band on a major, worldwide tour.
+This was the first with the band (or some part of it) since the Tunnel of Love Express Tour eleven years prior.
+Of note, this time around saw the return of Little Steven, giving the band three very talented guitarists up front along with Bruce and Nils.
+The ‘Reunion Tour’ lasted two years and allowed the band to explore the back catalogue quite fully, reinvigorating their fan base.
+A friend, Gerald, invited me to join him at one of the three shows at the Air Canada Centre, but I was broke at the time, going through a divorce, and hadn’t yet reinvigorated my own relationship with Springsteen.
+I skipped the tour, to my lasting regret.

 The E Street Band, 1999 (L to R): Danny Federici, Max Weinberg, Nils Lofgren, Roy Bittan, Clarence Clemons, Bruce & Patti, Steve Van Zandt, Gary W. Tallent